lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### All-1 and All-0 formats

-The All-0 format is used for sending the last fragment of a window that is not the last window of the packet.
+The All-0 format is used for sending the last SCHC fragment of a window that is not the last window of the packet.

 ~~~~